English at Aston University was ranked top 5 for ‘spend per student’ (Guardian, 2023).

 Frequently asked questions

 You can pursue your interest in the English language alongside your passion for English literature, providing you with a great springboard for a wide range of careers.
+UK businesses say the most important skill they want to see in their workforce over the next 10 years is communication (LifeSkills by Barclays, 2019).

 - Why should international students choose Aston University?